BranchMetrics/Branch-Example-Deep-Linking-Branchster-Web/README.md

 $ rm app/views/about.html app/favicon.ico app/images/yeoman.png app/scripts/controllers/about.js

-We need to install a few more dependencies.
-This can easily be accomplished with Bower:
+We'll be using some icons from [Font Awesome](http://fontawesome.io/), which can easily be installed with Bower:

 ```
 $ bower install --save fontawesome
 ```

-main.js
+##### 4. Build the Branchster interface

+First, let's write the JavaScript that will let the user build their Branchster.
+Insert the following code starting at line 11, just after `.controller('MainCtrl', function ($scope) {`

+app/scripts/controllers/main.js
 ```
   	// available branchster colors
     $scope.colors = [ '#24A4DD', '#EC6279', '#29B471', '#F69938', '#84268B', '#24CADA', '#FED521', '#9E1623' ];